Rees algebra of maximal order Pfaffians and its diagonal subalgebras

-In \cite{SimisTrungValla} for $\Delta=(1,1)$, the authors discuss some classes of ideals for which the corresponding diagonal subalgebra of the Rees algebra is Cohen-Macaulay.
-Complete intersections and certain classes of straightening closed ideals in algebras with straightening law, like determinantal ideals generated by the maximal minors of a generic matrix, are some of the ideals looked into.
-In \cite{CHTV}, Conca, Herzog Trung and Valla solve an open problem posed in \cite{SimisTrungValla} regarding the conditions on $(c,e)$ which guarantees Cohen-Macaualay property of $K[(I^e)_c]$ when $I \subset B$ is a homogeneous complete intersection minimally generated by $r$ forms of degree $d_1, \ldots, d_r$.
-In case of some classes of perfect ideals of height two as well, certain bounds on $c,e$ are known for which the diagonals of the corresponding Rees algebras are Cohen-Macaulay (cf. \cite{AKM}).
+In \cite{SimisTrungValla} for $\Delta=(1,1)$, the authors discuss some classes of ideals for which the $\Delta$-diagonal of the corresponding Rees algebras are Cohen-Macaulay.
+Complete intersections and certain classes of straightening closed ideals in algebras with straightening law (like the determinantal ideals generated by the maximal minors of generic matrices) are some of the ideals looked at.
+In \cite{CHTV}, Conca, Herzog Trung and Valla solve an open problem posed in \cite{SimisTrungValla} regarding the conditions on $(c,e)$, which guarantees Cohen-Macaulay property of $K[(I^e)_c]$ when $I \subset B$ is a homogeneous complete intersection minimally generated by $r$ forms of degree $d_1, \ldots, d_r$.
+For some classes of perfect ideals of height two as well, certain bounds on $c,e$ are known, for which the diagonals of the corresponding Rees algebras are Cohen-Macaulay (cf. \cite{AKM}).
 In general, it is known that if a standard bigraded ring $R$ is Cohen-Macaulay, then $R_{\Delta}$ is Cohen-Macaulay for large integers $c \gg e>0$ (cf. \cite{Olga}).

-In this article, we primarily look at equigenerated Pfaffian ideals so that the associated Rees algebra is standard bigraded, thus forming a standard graded K-algebra with respect to total degree.
+In this article, we primarily look at the equigenerated Pfaffian ideals so that the associated Rees algebras are standard bigraded, thus forming standard graded K-algebras with respect to the total degree.
 In particular, it makes sense to look at the Koszul property of such graded K-algebras.